 Start with why

-Simon Sinek’s famous Start with Why talk is one of the most popular videos on Youtube and with good reason.
-Sinek argues that people don’t buy what you do, they buy why you do it (if you haven’t already, watch the video).
-He's adamant that the surest way to persuade anyone to do what you need them to do is to give them a good reason to.
+Simon Sinek’s famous Start with Why talk is one of the most popular videos on YouTube—and with good reason.
+Sinek argues that people don’t buy what you do, they buy why you do it (if you haven’t already seen it, watch the video).
+He's adamant that the surest way to persuade anyone to do what you need them to do, is to give them a good reason why.

-The road to least resistance when it comes to persuasion is to map out why someone should do something and connect that with something emotional.
-If you have a patient with hypothyroidism who struggles to stick to their medication regimen, it’s tempting to just tell them that their symptoms will continue till they take their meds and leave it at that.
+When it comes to persuasion, the road to least resistance is to map out why someone should do something and then connect that with something emotional.
+If you have a patient with hypothyroidism who is struggling to stick to their medication regimen, it’s tempting just to say that their symptoms will continue unless they take their meds regularly, and leave it at that.
 But we both know that’s probably not going to work.
-Often, all a patient needs to go from preparation to action is a story that highlights the emotional benefits of moving from where they are today, to where they want to be tomorrow.
-For example, if you know that your patient loves to hike but hasn’t had the energy to do so for several months, a story about another patient who was able to get back to marathon running soon after committing to their meds could be all the motivation they need to stick to their treatment plan.
+Often, all a patient needs to get from preparation to action is a story that highlights the emotional benefits of moving from where they are today, to where they want to be tomorrow.
+For example, if you know that your patient loves to hike but hasn’t had the energy to do so for several months, a story about another patient who was able to get back to marathon running soon after committing to their medication regimen could be all the motivation they need to stick to their treatment plan.

-The process is simple but requires a certain degree of empathy.
-When you find yourself in a situation that requires you to influence someone else, put yourself in their shoes: what matters to them and how do you connect that with a certain action they need to take?
+The process is simple, but requires a certain degree of empathy.
+When you find yourself in a situation that involves influencing someone else, put yourself in their shoes; find out what matters to them and how you can connect that with certain actions they need to take.
 What’s the why that will galvanize them into taking action?

 The why levers